 In order to minimize symptoms during exercise, please do not perform any high-impact sports as discussed above or other activities that include repetitive jumping, squatting and twisting.
 Learn how to prevent torn meniscus is also the key to reduce your risks of getting accidental meniscus injury.

 5. Meniscus Tear: Strengthening Exercises for Rehabilitation

-Strengthening the muscles around the joint protect your knees from further injury by reducing pressure on the knee as well as helps rehabilitation for torn meniscus.
-For most types of meniscus tears, some simply exercises can help to maintain your muscle strength in the quadriceps and hamstrings, hip and calf.
+Strengthening the muscles around the joint protects your knees from further injury by reducing pressure on the knee as well as helps rehabilitation for a torn meniscus.
+For most types of meniscus tears, some simple exercises can help to maintain your muscle strength in the quadriceps and hamstrings, hip and calf.
 It’s crucial to ensure these areas are functional after injury or surgery.
-Please always consult your doctor before doing any rehab exercises even if you feel no pain when you are doing any exercises.
+Please always consult your doctor before doing any rehab exercises, even if you feel no pain when you are exercising.

 How long does a torn meniscus take to heal?
-According to Cleveland Clinic, after torn meniscus surgery, the initial recovery time can be up to 2 weeks for patients to receive frequent physical therapy.
+According to Cleveland Clinic, after torn meniscus surgery, the initial recovery time can be up to 2 weeks for patients to receive various physical therapy.
 The actual recovery time will depend on patient’s condition and recovery process.
-A patient’s physical therapy program after surgery can be divided into three main phases: 1.
-Regaining control of the leg muscles and weaning from crutches.
-2. Regaining full knee motion and strength 3.
-Returning to normal activity.
+A patient’s physical therapy program after surgery can be divided into three main phases:

 - 4 - 6 weeks after surgery (2 to 14 days for uncomplicated meniscectomy) - you can start walking without crutches and start doing some low-impact exercises depend on your surgery outcome.
 Your knees will start regaining full range of motion during this period.